Ditton Priors

 Ditton Priors is a village and civil parish in south Shropshire, England.
 Historically, it was also known as Priors Ditton.

 The nearest town is Bridgnorth.
-The village is situated near to Shropshire's highest hill, Brown Clee Hill.
+The village is situated near Shropshire's highest hill, Brown Clee Hill.

 The Church of St. John the Baptist

 St. John the Baptist is the church located in Ditton Priors and was dedicated to Saint Mary The Virgin in the 15th century.
 Parts of the church are thought to date back to the 12th century.
 The church is located in the centre of the village, on higher ground than its surroundings.
-The majority of the church is built from Dhustone, from the nearby Clee Hill.
+The majority of the church is built in Dhustone, from the nearby Clee Hill.
 The interior of the church houses stained glass and an open timber roof.
 The churchyard contains a war grave of a King's Shropshire Light Infantry soldier of World War I and the clock on the south wall of the tower was given as a memorial to parish men who died in the same war.

 The Howard Arms

 The building that is now The Howard Arms dates back to the 18th century, where it was used as a vicarage and a public house.
 It is one of the larger 18th century establishments in the village.
-It now serves as a local pub, hotel and restaurant.
+It now serves as a local pub.

 Cleobury Mortimer and Ditton Priors Light Railway

 The Cleobury Mortimer and Ditton Priors Light Railway once ran to the village and during (and for a period after) the Second World War there was a major military armaments depot near the village because of the village's remote, rural location and the railway link.

 The light railway was built 1907–1908, with its purpose being to carry stone from Abdon Burf quarry.
-It was under operation of the Great Western Railway, and ran from Ditton Priors to Cleobury Mortimer.
+It was under the operation of the Great Western Railway, and ran from Ditton Priors to Cleobury Mortimer.
 From there, it joined the line from Bewdley to Tenbury Wells.
 A passenger service operated for thirty years between 1908 and 1938.
 The line served the Royal Naval Armaments Depot, which was located near the village and was in operation between 1939 and 1965.